Are you looking for an auto attendant phone system that’ll keep your team and your customers connected?

 How much does it cost?

-14. FreedomVoice
+15. FreedomVoice

-FreedomVoice has an automated attendant that answers all of your calls with a custom greeting and makes you look like a pro by helping the caller easily get routed to you or the right person on your team.
+FreedomVoice has an automated attendant that answers all your calls with a custom greeting and makes you look like a pro by helping the caller get routed to you or the right person on your team.

 If you’re not around to answer, FreedomVoice will take a message you can check from anywhere or get notified by email or text so that you can return the call without delay.